 You don’t have to bang your head to figure out what the P0134 code means.
-If your car isn’t running right and you found this trouble code, we can help you get to the bottom of the problem.
+If your car isn’t running right and you found this trouble code, I can help you get to the bottom of the problem.

 Code P0134 Definition

 P0134 – O2 Sensor Circuit No Activity Detected (Bank 1 Sensor 1)

 The P0134 trouble code indicates that the front oxygen sensor on Bank 1 is inactive.
 The activity from the oxygen sensor is measured by the powertrain control module (PCM).
 It is considered a generic code because it applies to all vehicles equipped with OBD-II.

 In general, the PCM offers a 450 mV baseline voltage from the oxygen sensor signal circuit.
 While the system is cold, the car’s PCM determines that the internal resistance of this sensor is going to be high.
 However, once the sensor gets warmed up, this resistance is going to decrease, as the voltage is produced based on how much oxygen content is in the exhaust.

 If it takes too long for the sensor to warm up, the voltage is rendered inactive by the PCM, thereby setting the P0134 code.

 RELATED: Bank 1 vs Bank 2 – Sensor 1 & 2 (Locate O2 Sensors Fast & Easy)

 P0134 Trouble Code Symptoms